 F. A city or town shall not levy a use tax on the storage, use or consumption of tangible personal property in the city or town by a school district or charter school.

-1. "Cable operator" has the same meaning prescribed in section 9-505.
+1. "Cable operator" has the same meaning prescribed in section 9-505 and includes a video service provider.

 2. "Electrical services" means transmitting or distributing electricity, electric lights, current or power over lines, wires or cables.